near/docs/docs/2.develop/3.contracts/anatomy/anatomy.md

 ---

-### Modules
+## Modules
 Modules are useful to organize your code and leverage already existing code.
 The module that you will be using the most is the NEAR sdk module.
-Indeed, the first line of code of both examples imports elements from the near-sdk module.
+Indeed, the snippet above started by importing elements from the near-sdk module.

 <Tabs className="language-tabs">
   <TabItem value="as" label="🚀 - Assemblyscript">